it176131/it176131.github.io/_posts/2025-03-01-includes-layouts.md

 so visitors can comment and react.
 > [!NOTE]
 >
-> I'd rather find some automated way.
+> ~~I'd rather find some automated way.
 > I often forget to add the comment section when I publish and have to add it after the fact.
-> It's quite repetitive and I should probably automate that too.
+> It's quite repetitive and I should probably automate that too.~~
+>
+> I've since automated this.
+> Find out how below. 👇

 The second is a bit harder.
 Most of my posts are written in [Markdown](https://en.wikipedia.org/wiki/Markdown), so they don't exactly have a visible `<head>` element.

-Now if I go to my actual site and inspect any of the pages, I can see 👀 that there is such an element.
+If I go to my actual site and inspect any of the pages, I can see 👀 that there is such an element.

 <center>
     <figure>